PatternPattern

 Sri Sri Raghavendra Swamiji has spent best of his time during his lifetime in teaching Sri Madhwa Philosophy and his contribution to the said philosophy through his independent works and commentaries are of immense value.
 The Muth will endeavor to impart the said invaluable knowledge to the deserving through pravachanas and tutorials.

-Go seva
+Go Seva

 It is intended to take care of old and destitute cows as part of the long term plans.